KagontleBooysen/alu-shell/io_redirections_and_filters/README.md

-script that dat displays a confused smiley
+script that duplicates the last line of the file iacta